WilliamQLiu/data-onboarding/Stats_Overview.md

 ## Data Analysis - What to Measure

 ### Variables
 Data is made up of variables.
 Variables can have any value (like a category or number).  `y = 10` says that the variable '_y_' has the value of '_10_'.
 There are two types of variables:

 * __Independent Variable (aka cause, predictor)__ - the variable(s) does not depend on any other variable (e.g. _Smoked Cigarettes Per Day_, _Time Spent Studying_, _How much you eat_).
 This variable is thought to be the cause of some effect.
 In experimental research, this variable(s) is manipulated.
 * __Dependent Variable (aka effect, outcome)__ - the variable(s) that we think are an effect because the value depends on the independent variables (e.g. _Has Lung Cancer_, _Test Score_).
 This variable(s) is thought to be affected by the independent variable.
 * __Example__: '_Time Spent Studying_' causes a change in '_Test Score_'.  '_Test Score_' can't cause a change in '_Time Spent Studying_'.  '_Test Score_' (_independent variable_) depends on '_Time Spent Studying_' (_dependent variable_)
-* Summary: What you're trying to do is see if the _independent variable(s)_ causes some kind of change in the _dependent variable(s)_; we're checking if there's any relationship.
+* Summary: What you're trying to do is see if the _independent variable(s)_ causes some kind of change in the _dependent variable(s)_; we're checking if there's any relationship, which later we'll understand it to be as part of the overall: `outcome = model + error`.

 ### Levels of Measurement